Yuki2718/adblock/README.md

 <a href="https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/no_gen_cosm/phhider.txt&title=Placeholder%20Hider%20with%20no%20generic%20hiding">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/no_gen_cosm/phhider.txt)

-1: Another side effect is any filter lists that heavily depend on generic cosmetic filters don't work well.
-An example of such list is Fanboy Annoyances List.
+<sub>1: Another side effect is any filter lists that heavily depend on generic cosmetic filters don't work well.
+An example of such lists is Fanboy Annoyances List.</sub>

 ### Placeholder Hider with no generic hiding for mobile (phhider-mob.txt)